 The Public Transport Mode Share for passengers now includes those people arriving at the Airport on buses from off-site car parks and those passengers arriving on courtesy buses from hotels.
 Birmingham Airport has the highest public transport share of all regional airports in England.

-Due to Covid the modal share for has not been updated but the surface access strategy is in the process of being refreshed and this will be updated next year.
+The modal split was affected by both Covid and train strikes in 2022.
+The Surface Access Strategy is in the process of being refreshed and this will be updated next year.

 Table 1 Passenger Mode Shares and Targets